Fern Brady

+Fern Marie Brady (born 26 May 1986) is a Scottish comedian, podcaster and writer.

 Brady was diagnosed as autistic in 2021.
 She has been active within the field of autism education since learning of her neurodivergence.
 She has written about life as an autistic person in her 2023 memoir Strong Female Character.

 Early life

 Brady was born in Bathgate, West Lothian, where she grew up.
 She went to school at St. Kentigern's Academy, Blackburn in West Lothian.
 She is of Irish descent, has family roots in County Donegal, and grew up within the Catholic Church in Scotland.
-Her father, Paul Brady, worked in management at the truck company Scania, and her mother worked at Tesco.
-Her parents have divorced.
+Her father worked for a truck company, and her mother worked at Tesco.